6 Regulatory Limits

 For sampling events with duplicate samples, we calculated average hardness.

-Hardness-dependent criteria may be calculated from the following for freshwater metals:
+Hardness-dependent criteria is calculated from the following formula for metals in freshwater:

 Acute (dissolved) = exp{mA[ln(hardness)]+ bA} (CF) Chronic (dissolved) = exp{mC [ln(hardness)] + bC} (CF)